Kids love playing party games and we have compiled a list of easy kids party games that are loads of fun to play and also budget-friendly.

 Using only pool noodles try and get as many balloons as you can into your basket.
 The person with the most balloons wins.

 10. Glow in the Dark Ring Toss

-A fun spin on traditional ring toss.
+A fun spin on the traditional ring toss.
 Using necklace glow sticks, take turns throwing at the stick.
-Try different ways of tossing the rings such as hopping on one foot, throwing backwards etc.
+Try different ways of tossing the rings such as hopping on one foot, throwing backward, etc.

 **TIP – Parents, have your cameras ready.
 We have played some of these games at my childrens parties and it was a blast!
 Everyone was having a great time and laughing and it made for some simple but amazing memories.